mrhouzlane/SolPets/README.md

-# ETHCC Hackathon 2022 -- Debate3
+# Solana Hackathon 2023 -- SolPets

 This is the official Solana Hackathon 2023 submission for our project SolPets 🌈.